 When other potent parenteral antihypertensive drugs, such as diazoxide, are used in combination with Hydralazine, patients should be continuously observed for several hours for any excessive fall in blood pressure.
-Profound hypotensive episodes may occur when diazoxide injection and Hydralazine hydrochloride injection are used concomitantly.
+Profound hypotensive episodes may occur when diazoxide injection and Hydralazine injection are used concomitantly.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 In a lifetime study in Swiss albino mice, there was a statistically significant increase in the incidence of lung tumors (adenomas and adenocarcinomas) of both male and female mice given Hydralazine continuously in their drinking water at a dosage of about 250 mg/kg per day (about 80 times the maximum recommended human dose).
-In a 2-year carcinogenicity study of rats given Hydralazine by gavage at dose levels of 15, 30 and 60 mg/kg/day (approximately 5 to 20 times the recommended human daily dosage), microscopic examination of the liver revealed a small, but statistically significant increase in benign neoplastic nodules in male and female rats from the high-dose group and in female rats from the intermediate-dose group.
+In a 2-year carcinogenicity study of rats given Hydralazine by gavage at dose levels of 15, 30, and 60 mg/kg/day (approximately 5 to 20 times the recommended human daily dosage), microscopic examination of the liver revealed a small, but statistically significant, increase in benign neoplastic nodules in male and female rats from the high-dose group and in female rats from the intermediate-dose group.
 Benign interstitial cell tumors of the testes were also significantly increased in male rats from the high-dose group.
 The tumors observed are common in aged rats and a significantly increased incidence was not observed until 18 months of treatment.
 Hydralazine was shown to be mutagenic in bacterial systems (Gene Mutation and DNA Repair) and in one of two rats and one rabbit hepatocyte in vitro DNA repair studies.
-Additional in vivo and in vitro studies using lymphoma cells, germinal cells and fibroblasts from mice, bone marrow cells from Chinese hamsters and fibroblasts from human cell lines did not demonstrate any mutagenic potential for Hydralazine.
+Additional in vivo and in vitro studies using lymphoma cells, germinal cells, and fibroblasts from mice, bone marrow cells from chinese hamsters and fibroblasts from human cell lines did not demonstrate any mutagenic potential for Hydralazine.

 The extent to which these findings indicate a risk to man is uncertain.
 While long-term clinical observation has not suggested that human cancer is associated with Hydralazine use, epidemiologic studies have so far been insufficient to arrive at any conclusions.

-Animal studies indicate that Hydralazine is teratogenic in mice at 20 to 30 times the maximum daily human dose of 200 to 300 mg and possibly in rabbits at 10 to 15 times the maximum daily human dose, but that it is nonteratogenic in rats.
+Teratogenic effects: Animal studies indicate that Hydralazine is teratogenic in mice at 20 to 30 times the maximum daily human dose of 200 to 300 mg and possibly in rabbits at 10 to 15 times the maximum daily human dose, but that it is nonteratogenic in rats.
 Teratogenic effects observed were cleft palate and malformations of facial and cranial bones.

 There are no adequate and well-controlled studies in pregnant women.
 Although clinical experience does not include any positive evidence of adverse effects on the human fetus, Hydralazine should be used during pregnancy only if the expected benefit justifies the potential risk to the fetus.

-Safety and effectiveness in pediatric patients have not been established in controlled clinical trials, although there is experience with the use of Hydralazine hydrochloride in pediatric patients.
+Safety and effectiveness in pediatric patients have not been established in controlled clinical trials, although there is experience with the use of Hydralazine hydrochloride in children.
 The usual recommended parenteral dosage, administered intramuscularly or intravenously, is 1.7 to 3.5 mg/kg of body weight daily, divided into four to six doses.